natachabourg/Separation_HFR_EAC/Data_Processing/HFR_QC/README.md

 All QC functions (from Dylan Dumas, Matthew Archer, Natacha Bourg) are in the 'Functions_QC' folder.
 And two main scripts : 'main_codar.m' and 'main_wera.m' have been run to process the data.

+Data is later lowpass filtered (38hrs with pl66tn.m) and daily averaged in a new files using Matlab scripts in the 'Daily_Average' folder.

 _______________________________________________________________________________

 QC for CODAR radar off Newcastle (RHED and SEAL):